georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 This is the capstone project for the Udacity Machine Learning Engineer with Microsoft Azure.

-In this project I analize the Mexican Government's data for the COVID-19 pandemic from January of 2020 up until the 30th of April of 2021.
-From this data I intend to get a predictive model to analyze a person's probability to enter an Intensive Care Unit (ICU) based on their COVID-19 test result type, age, gender and comorbidities.
+In this project we analize the Mexican Government's data for the COVID-19 pandemic from January of 2020 up until the 8th of May of 2021.
+From this data we intend to get a predictive model to analyze if a patient will enter an Intensive Care Unit (ICU) or not, based on their COVID-19 test result type, age, gender and comorbidities.

 This is the project workflow that was followed.
 ![Capstone project diagram](images/capstone-diagram.png)